 Translational Laboratory for Cardiovascular Imaging and Therapy

-Our laboratory focuses on the study of myocardial diseases, ranging from ischemia/reperfusion to heart failure.
+Our laboratory focuses on the study of myocardial diseases, ranging from ischemia/reperfusion to heart failure, including that associated with cancer therapy-induced cardiotoxicity.
 Our studies span the molecular origins of disease and their manifestations at the macro-anatomical and physiological levels, and our group includes experts in molecular biology, clinical cardiology and cardiovascular imaging.
 Our evaluation of experimental animal models makes use of advanced imaging techniques that can also be applied to humans, strengthening the translational potential of our research.
 To exploit this potential, we work on multidisciplinary programs in close collaboration with hospitals and clinical researchers.